brianhouse/ART311/README.md

 Please refer to the policy on [Academic Integrity](https://docs.lclark.edu/undergraduate/policiesprocedures/academicintegrity/) available on the College’s 'Policies and Procedures' webpage.
 Submitting work not generated for this course constitutes academic dishonesty.
 Copying a work or representing something already made must be done so with clear acknowledgement and deliberate consideration.
 Plagiarism will not be tolerated and will be taken very seriously.
 If you have any questions or are unsure, just ask.

 ### Land Acknowledgement
-The Fields Center for Visual Arts stands on the ancestral homelands of the Multnomah, Kathlamet, Clackamas, Tumwater, Watalala bands of the Chinook, Tualatin Kalapuya, and other indigenous nations of the Columbia River.
-It is important to acknowledge the original inhabitants of this place and recognize that we are here because of the sacrifices forced upon them.
+The Fields Art Center is built on land belonging to the Multnomah, Kathlamet, Clackamas, Tumwater, Watalala bands of the Chinook, the Tualatin Kalapuya, and other indigenous nations of the Columbia River, and we are here because of the sacrifices forced upon them.
+Furthermore, we are at an institution named after white colonizers in a city with a racist history.
 As artists, we must be aware of and resist the many ways violence is perpetuated toward marginalized people.
 ##

 ## Readings